American Abstract Artists: History

+Founding and early activities

 Irene Rice Pereira with a painting, 1938.
 I. Rice Pereira was an early member of American Abstract Artists.

+In the 1930s a group of American painters founded The American Abstract Artists (AAA) with the aim of developing a new approach to painting characterized by shapes and primary colors.
+Within the initial circle of the AAA was also a small cohort of wealthy abstract artists from New York, known as the Park Avenue Cubists, who combined Constructivist and Cubist principles into their paintings.
 During the 1930s, abstract art was viewed with critical opposition and there was little support from art galleries and museums.
 The American Abstract Artists group was established as a forum for discussion and debate of abstract art and to provide exhibition opportunities when few other possibilities existed.
 In late 1935 and early 1936 a small group of artists, who would become founding members of AAA, had sporadic informal meetings in their studios about exhibiting abstract art.
 This culminated in November 1936 at a larger meeting in Harry Holtzman's loft where he was seeking support for an abstract artist cooperative and workshop but the idea was not accepted among the attendees.
 However Holtzman's organization of the November meeting was crucial in bringing together many of the painters and sculptors who would establish AAA the following year.
 On January 15, 1937 the artists met and decided they would create a group named American Abstract Artists.
 The American Abstract Artists General Prospectus was issued in January 29, 1937 founding the organization.
 It outlined the purpose of AAA and the importance of exhibitions in promoting the growth and acceptance of abstract art in the United States.

 José Ruiz de Rivera, 1937.
 The sculptor was an early American Abstract Artists member.

 Under the heading General Purpose, the American Abstract Artists General Prospectus (1937) says "Our purpose is to unite American 'abstract' artists, (1) to bring before the public their individual works, (2) to foster public appreciation of this direction and painting and sculpture, (3) to afford each artist the opportunity of developing his own work by becoming familiar with the efforts of others, by recognizing differences as well as those elements he may have in common with them."
 The prospectus also proposes "that the most direct approach to our objective is the exhibition of our work."
 The American artists that embraced abstraction in the face of prevailing styles of realism and who banded together in New York to form AAA in 1937, sought to educate the American public about abstract art, promote solidarity among abstract artists, and explore new exhibition possibilities.